defenseunicorns/uds-package-gitlab/docs/configuration.md

               path: gitlab.gitlab-pages.serviceAccount.annotations.irsa/role-arn
 ```

-With this override definition one can then provide the IAM Role ARNs to the deployment via either `--set` variables or via a `uds-config.yaml`.
+With this override definition one can then provide the IAM role ARNs to the deployment via either `--set` variables or via a `uds-config.yaml`.

 ## Redis / Valkey